Code-Institute-Submissions/doggie-dining/README.md

 * This highlights on the map where the described venues on the page are located.

-* It features links to contact these restraunts.
+* It features links to contact these restaurants.

 * A linkable email address in the footer to contact the web page.